 In my first year of teaching I was expected to use a writer’s workshop model where students almost always chose their own writing topics.
 This was before the Common Core standards and my district wasn’t very concerned about what genres students wrote in, as long as they wrote.
 I could definitely tell you that in my students’ opinion, professional wrestling was the best sport and puppies were the best pet.
 I knew this because of the sheer volume of random writing I saw on these two topics, not because my students were skilled at writing opinion pieces.

 Things have changed and whether or not kids like it, opinion writing is now a staple genre in kindergarten through 5th grade.
 The good news is, teaching opinion writing doesn’t have to be like pulling teeth.
-Here are four reasons why your students may be hating opinion writing and how to fix it:
+Here are four opinion writing ideas that you can put in place right away:

 When presenting topic choices for opinion writing, the key is to think about what gets kids fired up.
 What are they constantly complaining about?
 What makes them mad?
 What do they argue about?
 What do they annoyingly beg for?
 What are some things that affect them that they’ve never even thought of?
 Here’s a list of ideas to consider: